|author Ed Sanders.|

 There have been a number of books on the Manson murders and how they (along with the violence at the 1969 Altamont rock festival) brought the utopian hopes of the ‘60s to a bloody conclusion.
 But there are none more chilling, observant, and chock full of insights than Ed Sanders’ The Family.
 Originally written in 1971, Sanders had been an active participant in the ‘60s counter-culture through his poetry and involvement in the satirical folk band, The Fugs.
 His book explains with shocking clarity how a psychopathic petty criminal, who had spent many years in San Quentin, could organize a group of middle-class disciples to commit horrific acts of violence.
 In The Family, Manson is portrayed as the shadow Maharishi Yogi, living out the darker implications of the communal lifestyle being celebrated in the hippie communities.
 When he justified his crimes by saying that they were inspired by certain songs on The Beatles’ White Album, it wasn’t just the psychotic ravings of a paranoid.
 The White Album did have its shadow side.
 There were elements of the music that reflected both the beginnings of the break-up of The Beatles, a band that had nurtured the utopian hopes of the hippies, as well as the violent upheavals happening around the world when the record came out in the fall of 1968.

 Just listen to the album.
 Although inspired by Chuck Berry’s wonderfully ironic “Back in the USA,” “Back in the USSR” significantly reflected the grimness of Soviet tanks rolling through Czechoslovakia earlier in the year.
 The splendid doo-wop of “Happiness is a Warm Gun” couldn’t be removed from the assassinations that year of both Martin Luther King Jr. and Robert Kennedy. (“Happiness is a Warm Gun” would soon even overshadow the murder of the song’s author in the 1980.)
-“Revolution 1” and “Revolution 9” detailed the violent political upheaval happening internationally.
+“Revolution 1” and “Revolution 9” detailed the turbulence happening internationally.
 “Savoy Truffle” may have been a trifling George Harrison track about Eric Clapton’s obsession with chocolates, but the song is about tooth decay and the possibility of having one’s teeth yanked out.
 In “Piggies,” Harrison joked about the bourgeoisie clutching their forks and knives, but Manson would hear that song as an endorsement to gather those same implements and use them on the Hollywood bourgeoisie he despised.
 (It's also hideously ironic that a knife would be plunged into Harrison years later by a psychotic fan who heard voices saying that the ex-Beatle must die.)
 Then, of course, there's “Helter Skelter,” which is the loudest piece of rock & roll The Beatles ever produced.
 This exciting song about pure romantic lust was instead for Manson a calling card for slaughter.

 “It was a natural step for Sanders to concern himself with Manson, one of the culminations of America's public romance with the hippies.
 Like Manson, Sanders was into sex, dope, the occult and the downfall of straight society.
 Both his Fugs monologues and Shards of God were full of references to jelly orgies, titanic mind-warps and arcane rituals.
 Of course, many of these references were ironic, overstated metaphors that weren't intended literally.
 But metaphors have content – Sanders really does believe in expanded sexuality, sacramental and recreational psychedelics, and non-rationalistic modes of knowing--and irony is a sophisticated tool.
 What could Sanders do when a would-be groupie actually brought a jar of jelly to a Fugs concert – send her back for the Skippy?
 Such misunderstandings are inevitable when avant-gardism is transformed into a mass movement.
 This is a liability that long-haired criminals like Charlie Manson and who knows how many other punk charismatics can exploit.”